IC1101Virgo/Care-To-Share/README.md

 - Courses 🔢
 - Anything of your choice 😃

-Add these useful resources and some basic information to the index.html !
+Add these useful review and some basic information to the index.html !

 ### Follow these simple steps: